 Heat a glug of olive oil in a medium nonstick pan and when it’s shimmering hot, place the fish skin-side down in the pan.
 Cook for 1 to 2 minutes and flip.
 Cook for another few minutes, remove from pan and set fish aside.

 Add onions and peppers to the pan and cook until onions are translucent, about 5 minutes.
-Add the vinegar and tomato and bring to a simmer.
-Taste and add salt and pepper as needed.
-Add oregano or parsley leaves to the sauce.

 Return fish to the pan and cook for a few minutes in the sauce.